LISTED ALPHABETICALLY

 Shruti Mehta, PhD, MPH

-Professor and Vice Chair of Research and Administration Johns Hopkins Bloomberg School of Public Health
+Dr. Charles Armstrong Chair in Epidemiology and Professor in the Department of Epidemiology Johns Hopkins Bloomberg School of Public Health

 My work is centered on improving engagement in HIV and hepatitis C preventive and treatment services across India with a particular focus on key populations such as people who inject drugs.
 We do this through a combination of structural and individual-level interventions evaluated through novel.